blacktop/ipsw/www/docs/guides/dyld.md

 <SNIP>
 ```
 :::info note
-To search ALL dylibs, use the `--all` flag.
-To search a specific dylib, use the `--image` flag and to search all other dylibs that import the dylib that contains the symbol/address, use the `--imports` flag.
+- To search ALL dylibs, use the `--all` flag
+- To search a specific dylib, use the `--image` flag
+- To search all other dylibs that import the dylib that contains the symbol/address, use the `--imports` flag

 :::

 :::info